 The Canadian's statement inevitably makes one think of Adrian Newey, now with McLaren, and the heart of the design and development of the strongest car of recent seasons, whose absence is already being felt after just a few months.

-"Jacques was losing three kilometres of top speed, so we changed his engine, but things didn't get any better with the new one either.
+"Jacques was losing three kilometers of top speed, so we changed his engine, but things didn't get any better with the new one either.
 We can't understand what could have happened".

 Explains engineer Dudot, the head of the Renault project.
 Patrick Head's nerves are clear and, surrounded by journalists, he refuses to say a word before leaving.
 It seems, however, that in a moment of outburst Patrick Head muttered half-heartedly: